emc2reator/adlist/README.md

-this is adlist for mikrotik routers. list is formed by myself using PCAPdroid to find query from apps.
+This is adlist for mikrotik routers.
+List is formed by myself using PCAPdroid to find query from different apps.